 They began as a cover band inspired by famous Thrash bands like Slayer, Megadeth as well as classic rockers Black Sabbath and their fellow countrymen Sepultura.

-Best songs from Andralls are 'Under the Insanity', 'Down the Jokers', 'Subhuman Worms', 'Fear is my Ally' and 'Panic Syndrome.
+Best songs from Andralls are 'Under the Insanity', 'Down the Jokers', 'Subhuman Worms', 'Fear is my Ally', 'We Are The Only Ones' and 'Panic Syndrome'.